Governor-backed Congressional districting map passes from the Senate

 "Everybody is trying to protect someone," Marcelle said.
 "So really I believe that if Judge Shelly Dick would have drawn the map and kept the politics out of it, and the people out of it, and given us a fair map, we would have been better off."

 Thursday, the map heads to the House and Governmental Affairs Committee.
-A separate map is also set to voted on by the House.
+A separate map is also set to be voted on by the House.

 More News